Meet Terry Wilkins, Renaissance’s Ukulele playing owner

-I’m a rhythm player and harmonist – in other words I sing along with the lead singer!
-I’ve been playing for two years now and I play in three groups.
-Before the lockdown we would regularly perform in and around the area in such places as care homes, for charitable organisations and other retirement complexes.
+I’m a rhythm player and harmonist – in other words I am supporting the leads.
+I’ve been playing for three years now and in addition to seven to the Fore, I also play in three other groups.
+Before the lockdown we would regularly perform in and around the area in such places as care homes, charitable organisations and institutions.
 My favourite gig was with one hundred other ukulele players in the middle of Reading, outside Marks and Spencer.
 That day we raised over £800 for a local charity.

 What your favourite thing about living in Wokingham?

 I love how accessible it is to get into town, we can walk everywhere we want in 15 minutes so it’s great to not be reliant on a car.
 We’re also so close to major motorways, should we want to explore other places across the UK.